 - Replication lag causing stale reads.

-- Non-deterministic functions (
+- Non-deterministic functions (NOW(),RAND()) in statements replicated.

-) in statements replicated. - Large transactions slowing replication.
+- Large transactions slowing replication.

 - Row vs statement-based replication mismatch.